mattidell/MavensMate/README.md

 ### What is mm?

-`mm` is the executable that is responsible for all the magic of MavensMate.
-It can create a new project, compile code, move code between orgs, run apex tests, etc...and it's all JSON-based.
+`mm` is the executable that performs the heavy lifting.
+It can create new projects, compile code, move code between orgs, run apex tests, etc...and it's all JSON-based.
 Simply feed it JSON to provide context to your request, and it will respond in JSON.
 Here's an example:

 ##### Request